September 2, 2023

 A Guest’s Guide to Wedding Etiquette

 The rules of etiquette are sometimes considered old-fashioned.
-Many weddings are still full of time-honored, sometimes rather unusual traditions, and the rules regarding polite behavior for guests are as relevant as ever, especially since they can take months to arrange.
+Many weddings are still full of time-honoured, sometimes rather unusual traditions, and the rules regarding polite behaviour for guests are as relevant as ever, especially since they can take months to arrange.

 The Invitation